Libensemble/libensemble/docs/data_structures/worker_array.rst

             Is the worker active or not
         'persis_state' [int]:
             Is the worker in a persis_state
+        'active_recv' [int]:
-        'blocked' [int]:
+            Is the worker in an active receive state 'blocked' [int]:
             Is the worker's resources blocked by another calculation